 If you take the quiz, you’ll notice that the myFICO credit score estimator gives a hint as to potentially important age levels right in the first question.

 We tested each of the options shown in the screenshot while keeping all other answers the same, as we described.
 Keep in mind that the score estimator does not give a single number for the answer, but a range of 50 points (e.g. 730-780).
-Here’s what we got.
+You can see the results of our credit score experiment below.

 The myFICO Score Estimator predicts that when all other factors are held constant, credit score increases occur after 2 years, 5 years, 8 years, 10 years, and 20 years.
 The biggest jumps happen at 2 years and 10 years, but the highest credit score can be achieved after 20 or more years.

-Based on this information, here’s how we would divide up the age levels:
+Based on this information, here’s how we would divide up the age levels of tradelines:

 The information we learned from the myFICO score simulator just goes to show how true that is.
-There can be a significant difference in the value of a tradeline that is 11 years old versus 9 years old or one that is over 2 years old versus just 1 year old.
+There can be a significant difference in the power and value of a tradeline that is 11 years old versus 9 years old or one that is 2 years old versus 1 year old.

-FICO also says that those with credit scores of 800 and above have 25 years of history on their oldest account, while those with credit scores around 650 only have 12 years of history on their oldest account.
+FICO also says that those with credit scores of 795 and above have 27 years of credit history on their oldest tradeline, while those with credit scores of 635 only have 12 years of history on their oldest account.

 When attempting to understand any system, it is always best to go straight to the source to acquire the most accurate information.
 Fortunately, FICO provides tools such as their myFICO Score Estimator for everyone to use to experiment with their own credit-related variables.

+The payment history of an account is always attached to time; in other words, the age of a tradeline will automatically include the payment history as well.
 With the length of credit history representing approximately 15% of your credit score, combined with payment history representing approximately 35%, together these add up to approximately 50% of your credit score.
-Since payment history is always attached to time, the age of a tradeline automatically will include the payment history as well, thus making up approximately 50% of a credit score.
-This is why the age of a tradeline ends up being the most important variable.
+This is why the age of a tradeline is almost always the most important variable to consider.

 As we can see from the results from this case study, it is also clear that there are key age brackets that hold more weight than others.
 Knowing this information allows you to set strategic goals and allows you to plan your credit growth more effectively.